coveooss/connectivity-library/Sitecore Content Hub/README.md

    4. Add or update the `Endpoints` section according to your data structure in Sitecore Content Hub.
 4. [Create the appropriate fields and mappings](https://docs.coveo.com/en/1896/#completion).
 5. Check whether your source indexes the desired content properly.
 You might find you need an [indexing pipeline extension](https://docs.coveo.com/en/1645/) to achieve the expected result.

+> [!NOTE]
+> See [Understanding the SourceJSONConfig.json file](resources/understanding-the-sourcejsonconfig-json-file.md) for explanations on the key aspects of the REST API source configuration.

 ## Reference